Ahmedsafwat101/DataStructuresAndAlgos/README.md

 - A simple array can be used to represent a Heap where array indices refer to the node position in the tree.
 - Parent and child nodes can be accessed with indices:
    - A root node｜i = 0, the first item of the array
-   - A parent node｜parent(i) = i / 2
+   - A parent node｜parent(i) = (i-1) / 2
-   - A left child node｜left(i) = 2i
+   - A left child node｜left(i) = 2i+1
-A right child node｜right(i)=2i+1
+   - A right child node｜right(i)= 2i+2
-Two type of Heaps — Min Heap, Max Heap
+- Two type of Heaps — Min Heap, Max Heap
-Min Heap — the parent node always has a smaller value than the child nodes.
+  - Min Heap — the parent node always has a smaller value than the child nodes.
-Max Heap — the parent node is always larger than the child node value.
+  - Max Heap — the parent node is always larger than the child node value.

-Usually, when a type is not mentioned, it refers to the MinHeap.
-Python Heap has minHeap as default.
+- Usually, when a type is not mentioned, it refers to the MinHeap. java PriorityQueue has minHeap as default.
-In python, theheapqmodule provides the basic features for Heap data structure. minHeap are used in tasks related to scheduling or assignment.
+- minHeap are used in tasks related to scheduling or assignment.
 A more detailed explanation is under the Patterns section below.

-Heap Operations
+# Heap Operations
-The basic operations in Python heapq are:
+The basic operations in java PriorityQueue are:

 heapify
 The heapify operation converts the iterable array heap into a tree structure w.r.t heap order.